St. Catharine's Church

-Saint Catharine’s Church, built in 1901-1902 in the Beaux Arts style of Italian Renaissance classicism, is a gem of sacred art and architecture with impressive artwork and painted decoration.
-Gonippo Raggi, an accomplished artist and church decorator, painted the majority of the murals between 1904 and 1928.
-Raggi collaborated with Chicago-based Celtic artist Thomas A. O’Shaugnessy on three murals with Irish themes.
-Several different schemes of modifications to the interior decoration, of varied quality, took place over the years.
+Saint Catharine’s Church was built from 1901 to 1902 in the Beaux Arts style of Italian Renaissance classicism.
+The church is adorned with impressive artwork and painted decoration.
+Gonippo Raggi, an accomplished Italian artist and church decorator, painted the majority of the murals between 1904 and 1928.
+Raggi collaborated with Chicago-based Celtic artist Thomas A. O’Shaugnessy on three murals.
+Painting in a Raphael-like style, Raggi spent almost thirty years on his magnum opus.

 EverGreene was commissioned to embark on a restoration project of both the church’s interior and exterior.
 For the church’s centennial, EverGreene planned and performed the conservation of murals and the restoration of historic finishes, plaster, and decorative paint.
 The primary objective was to reinstate the decorative colors and design intent of the late 1920s when the original scheme was completed.
 Plaster was consolidated and repaired and paint matched and in-painted to cover losses.
 23 karat gold was also reapplied.
 EverGreene completed this extensive project in 2006.